In-Skill Purchasing FAQ

 Yes, your Alexa skill can earn revenue from in-skill purchases as well as earn rewards for driving customer engagement, assuming it meets the Alexa Developer Rewards eligibility criteria.
 Learn more.

-How do I add an in-skill purchase to my custom skill?
+How do I add an in-skill product to my custom skill?

-First, you will need to install and use the latest version of the Alexa Skills Kit Command-Line Interface (ASK CLI) to create and manage your in-skill products.
+If you prefer to manage your skills with the Alexa Skills Kit Command Line Interface (ASK CLI), make sure you install the latest version.
 The ASK CLI provides templates for all three product types (entitlements, consumables, and subscriptions) to help you create in-skill products easily.
 Then, you will add the in-skill product to your Alexa skill, and proceed with getting it tested and certified.
-Learn more.
+Create and Edit In-Skill Products with the the ASK CLI.

 Can I add an in-skill purchase to a child-directed skill?